 Why do doctors put drops in the eyes of newborn babies?

 It is indeed common practice for health care providers to administer eye drops to newborns within an hour or two of birth.
 These drops are specifically for the purpose of preventing bacterial eye infections.
-Eye infections used to be a major cause of blindness in children, and were often due to the same bacteria that cause gonorrhea or chlamydia in women.
-When a woman is infected with these bacteria (about 20 percent of women with gonorrhea and 70 percent of women with chlamydia don't have identifiable symptoms), they're present in her vagina.
-As a baby travels through the birth canal, s/he can pick up bacteria present in the mother's vaginal secretions or fluids.
+Eye infections used to be a major cause of blindness in children, and were often due to the same bacteria that cause gonorrhea or chlamydia.
+When a someone is infected with these bacteria (about 20 percent of females with gonorrhea and 70 percent of females with chlamydia don't have identifiable symptoms), they're present in the vagina.
+As a baby travels through the birth canal, they can pick up bacteria present in the vaginal secretions or fluids.

 Since eye infections caused by gonorrhea or chlamydia used to be such a common cause of blindness, many states now require antibiotic eye drops or ointments for newborns.
-Even if the mother was tested early on in her pregnancy, many health care providers feel that a sexually transmitted infection (STI) could have been contracted during pregnancy and that the drops should be administered as a cautionary measure.
+Even if people are tested early on in their pregnancy, many health care providers feel that a sexually transmitted infection (STI) could have been contracted during pregnancy and that it's best that the drops be administered as a cautionary measure.
 There are also viral eye infections and conjunctivitis (caused by a blocked tear duct) that can create eye troubles for a newborn.
 Silver nitrate eye drops traditionally have been used to prevent eye infections.
 However, because these drops often cause the baby's eyes to be irritated, most hospitals now use erythromycin ointment instead.

 Sometimes parents feel upset that the drops or ointment make their new baby's vision blurry.
 As a result, some parents request that the administration of drops or ointment be delayed until they and baby have had some time to gaze at each other and bond in the hours just after birth.